 A clean interface is easier to explore, understand, and use.
 You can hide or remove elements to make a cleaner interface.
 But if you sweep too many elements under the rug, people can’t find what they want.
 Or they don’t know something exists in the first place.
 Or they can find something but it takes too long.
 This hurts usability.

-The more features you add to an interface, the more flexible it is.
+The more features you add to an interface, the more you can do with it.
 But if you add too many features, they compete with one another.
-The interface is confusing, and bloated.
+The interface can be confusing, and bloated.